-A variety of stimulating situations can be the cause of stress, or a singular trigger can result in a nervous dog.
+A variety of stimulating situations can cause stress, or a singular trigger can result in an anxious dog.
 Some examples of triggers may be:

 - Separation anxiety

 - Unfamiliar dogs or people or too many of them

 - Conflicting roles

 - Loud noises such as fireworks or thunderstorms